MicrosoftDocs/windows-itpro-docs/education/windows/set-up-school-pcs-whats-new.md

 ## Week of August 24, 2020

+Longer device names supported in Set up School PCs
-Give longer names to Windows 10 devices running Windows 10, version 2004 or later You can now create a device name that's up to 53 characters long.
+You can now give devices running Windows 10, version 2004 or later a name that's up to 53 characters long.

 ## Week of September 23, 2019